Kate BronfenbrennerDirector ILR Ed Res

 Finally, a central part of Kate’s work is teaching research to young people through employing undergraduate research assistants on her policy research projects.
 Each year students who have worked with Kate graduate from ILR and go on to research jobs with unions, government or NGOs or to pursue graduate degrees in the social sciences using the qualitative and quantitative research skills they learned working on these studies.

-My research focus is threefold: global corporate restructuring and capital mobility and its impact on workers, wages, and communities; employer and union strategies in organizing and bargaining in a neo-liberal economy; implications of changing workplace demographics for unions and employers.
+My research focus is fourfold: global corporate restructuring and capital mobility and its impact on workers, wages, and communities; employer and union strategies in organizing and bargaining in a neo-liberal economy; implications of changing workplace demographics for unions and employers; and finally, my current research, in what ways, if any, labor has been able to meet the rising challenge of economic inequality in this country.
 I have peer reviewed publications using survey research, multivariate data analysis, ethnography, primary document research, qualitative analysis, strategic corporate research.

 I have been actively involved in service for the University since I came here in 1993.
 I have been serving on University wide committees more more than a decade as well as committees within my college.
 However, I believe the most important service I provide is the mentoring and advising I provide students both inside and outside ILR.